 Get Answers for Interview Questions About Handling Call Volume

-When you’re applying for an administrative or office position, a typical job interview question will be "Are you comfortable using a phone system with multiple lines and handling a high volume of telephone calls?"
+When you’re applying for an administrative, receptionist, or other office position, a typical job interview question will be "Are you comfortable using a phone system with multiple lines and handling a high volume of telephone calls?"